George Benedict Zabelka: Conversion to Gospel Nonviolence

-In 1973, Rev. Zabelka attended a three-day workshop given by his Diocese for the priests of his Diocese on Gospel Nonviolence directed by a layman, Emmanuel Charles McCarthy.
+In 1973, Zabelka attended a three-day workshop given by his Diocese for the priests of his Diocese on Gospel Nonviolence directed by a layman, Emmanuel Charles McCarthy.
 In the following two years, he attended the same workshop on two other occasions in different locations.
 Then, in his 1975 Christmas letter to his friends, he wrote this: “I do not want to lose any of you as my friends and I certainly do not want to offend any of you, but I must do an about-face.
 I have attended this workshop on Christian Nonviolence several times and have read the books that were recommended at it.
 I have come to the conclusion that the truth of the Gospel is that Jesus was nonviolent and taught nonviolence as His way.”

-In February 1976, he retired from the life of an active parish priest in the Diocese of Lansing and dedicated the remainder of his life to teaching the centrality of the nonviolent Jesus Christ of the Gospels and His Way of nonviolent love of friends and enemies for peace of soul, for peace among people and for the eternal salvation of all.
-He began and continued to ceaselessly insist that all the Churches of Christianity, by which he meant all Christians within all Christian churches, regardless of the rank each held in his or her Church, must begin to or return to following the Nonviolent Jesus of the Gospels and His Way of Nonviolent Love of all under all circumstances: "Until the various churches within Christianity repent and began to proclaim by word and deed what Jesus preached with relation to violence and enemies; there is not hope for anything other than escalating violence and destruction.”
+In February 1976, he retired from the life of an active parish priest and dedicated the remainder of his life to teaching the centrality of the nonviolent Jesus Christ of the Gospels, as well as Jesus’ Way of nonviolent love of friends and enemies, for peace of soul, for peace among people and for the eternal salvation of all.
+He asserted that all the Churches of Christianity (Catholic, Protestant and Orthodox), regardless of the rank each held in his or her Church, must begin to (or return to) following the Nonviolent Jesus of the Gospels and His Way of Nonviolent Love for all, under all circumstances.
+He stated that, "Until the various churches within Christianity repent and began to proclaim by word and deed what Jesus preached with relation to violence and enemies; there is not hope for anything other than escalating violence and destruction.”

+His conversion may have started just months after the dropping of the atomic bombs.
+He stated;